 How to Get a Nomination

-If you are seeking a Congressional Nomination, the process is similar across the 3 main service academies.
+If you are seeking a Congressional Nomination, the process is similar across the four of the service academies (except for the Coast Guard Academy).
+The nomination process can be confusing when learning how to get into West Point.
 Understanding how the nominations process works will help you plan accordingly.

 Nomination vs. Appointment

 First let’s discuss the difference between a nomination and an appointment because they can be easily confused!

 A nomination gives the Service Academy admission teams the legal authority to consider a candidate for an appointment.
 The appointment itself is the offer of admission from a Service Academy.
 So you need a nomination first in order to be eligible to receive an appointment.

 You are required to receive a nomination from a nominating authority in order to attend West Point.
 The majority of midshipmen receive their nominations through Congress – either a State Senator or their local Congressional Representative.
 There is also a Vice Presidential Nomination, although this is incredibly competitive.
 If you have a parent who was active duty or retired, you are also eligible to receive a Presidential Nomination.

 Who are you eligible to receive a nomination from?

 Typically you are eligible for at least your U.S. Congressional Representative, your 2 U.S. Senators, and the Vice Presidential nomination.
 These usually increase in competition as you increase from the local to national level.

 Each Member of Congress is authorized to have 5 candidates at any one-time.
 Typically Senators and House Representatives will have 4 candidates and 1 open slot.
 They will usually use one open slot per year.
 Each slot can be filled by up to 10 nominations from the Senator/House Representative.